.

 In the short span of the action of Elderbush Gulch, written by Griffith with Henry Albert Philips, puppies (they were almost obligatory in early Westerns) are saved from Indians who want to eat them, a baby is saved too (it’s Lillian Gish’s) and there is a great deal of (silent) shooting and gunsmoke.

-The picture used what became the established cliché of the US Cavalry arriving at the last moment (Buffalo Bill had made much of it).
+The picture used the already established cliché of the US Cavalry arriving at the last moment (Buffalo Bill had made much of it).
 To 1913 audiences, the fate of the settlers in the cabin as the Indians closed in was doubtless truly frightening and the arrival of the soldiers would have brought a cheer from the watchers.

 .